barrage/ragu-chat-api/docs/PLUGINS.md

 #### User

-The main entity which interacts with anything in Kappi.
-Users are obtained solely from JWTs, meaning Kappi does not handle user management.
+The main entity which interacts with anything in Ragu.
+Users are obtained solely from JWTs, meaning this API does not handle user management.
 Instead, it delegates authorization to an external authorization server (using Ktor auth).
 This can be configured in the `application.conf` file.